arjjjohnson/DH110-2021F/README.md

-# DH110-2021F
-Amanda Johnson, Psychologist & UX Researcher
+# Amanda Johnson Ph.
+D., UX Researcher & Psychologist
-## MAIN PAGE FOR AMANDA JOHNSON
+UX Portfolio
+## Case Study of Arizona's Department of Health Webpages
-This repository is for 110: UX+UI design course.
+This repository is for Amanda's case study

+## Section 1
+## Section 2
+## Section 3
+## Section 4
+## Section 5
+## Section 6
+## Section 7
+## Section 8

+To find Amanda's full portfolio please visit -LINK-

 Below are some notes and fix finds

+Back up GitHub Notes
 ### h3 is plain text size but bold
 #### h4 is a bit smaller
 ##### h5 is captions